 Loretto Ski & Board Shop www.lorettoskishop.ca

-4. Is the park open to dogs in the winter?
+4. Is the park open to walking/hiking or dogs in the winter?

 Mono Nordic Ski Club maintains a dog walking trail off the lower parking lot.
-(See trail maps) Dogs are not permitted on the ski trails as they cause damage to the trail surface.
+(See trail maps.)
+Walking, hiking, and dogs are not permitted on the ski trails as they cause damage to the trail surface.
 You may walk your dog on all trails in the park once the ski season is over.

 5. When is the pavilion open?

 Due to COVID-19, the Monora Park Pavilion is closed.
-Daily equipment rentals will be available from our Storage/Operations Building in the lower parking lot.
-Hours of operation will be posted when they are available.
-A large portable toilet unit will be available on site, however there will not be an indoor space available for changing or socializing.
+A large portable toilet is available on site in the lower parking lot, however there will not be an indoor space available for changing or socializing.

 The pavilion is open Saturdays and Sundays from 9:00am to 4:00pm.
 When open it is a great place to change into your ski boots and meet other members.